Answers to Some Common Questions:

 When and where can I pick up my share?

-On Wednesdays between the hours of 4 and 7pm in the chapel at First Unitarian Congregational Society in Brooklyn.
-Enter Pierrepont between Clinton Street and Monroe Place.
+On Saturdays between the hours of 8:30am and 10 am, outside the chapel at First Unitarian Congregational Society in Brooklyn.
+Enter on Pierrepont Street between Clinton Street and Monroe Place.
 Please bring your own bag(s) for picking up your produce.
+See Pick-Up Information for more.

 What happens if I don't pick up my share?